adh30/xbtab/README.md

 ## Overview

-`xbtab` extends Stata's built-in contingency table analysis by providing three exact statistical tests that are particularly useful for small sample sizes or when the assumptions of chi-square tests are violated.
-The command integrates Python's SciPy library to perform advanced exact tests not available in standard Stata.
+`xbtab` extends Stata's built-in contingency table analysis by providing three exact statistical tests that are useful for small sample sizes or when the assumptions of chi-square tests are violated.
+The command integrates Python's SciPy library to perform advanced exact tests not available in vanilla Stata.

 ## Features